HospodarchukNicholas/EngineeringStudioService_V05/README.md

 > python .\manage.py runserver

-Clear the database if necessary
+Clear the database if necessary (not recommended, as there will be problems with existing models)
 > python .\manage.py flush